 Prevention – What to Do Before Heading Off to Camp

 As always, when dealing with bed bugs prevention is the key.
 What you do before sending the kids off to camp can help minimize the risk of exposing them to bed bugs, or having them bring the pesky critters home with them when camp is over for the year.

 Before you send the kids off to camp follow these important steps:

 - Contact the camp’s administrators and ask for a detailed account of any past problems they may have had with bed bugs.
 If there has been a problem in the past, you want to know how it was dealt with and what follow-up plans they have to avoid a recurrence of the infestation.

 - Teach your young camper what to look for when they arrive at camp.
 When they get to camp they should be prepared to inspect their cabin thoroughly, looking for any telltale signs of bed bugs.
 They should give special attention to their bed, and should carefully inspect the mattress (especially along the seams and stitching) as well as their sheets and blankets.

 - Teach your child how to recognize and treat bed bug bites.
 Make sure they understand that if they are being bitten by bed bugs they should immediately report it to the camp counselors.

 - Before unpacking, your camper should also be taught to inspect the cabin in full once again looking for any signs of infestation.
 If they spot anything suspicious they should immediately report it to one of the camp counselors.

-- Throughout the duration of their stay your young camper should keep their suitcase and other belongings in plastic bags to ensure that they don’t pick up any stray bed bugs.
-Even if the cabin looks clean and free of pests another camper may well be bringing some unwanted guests along on their summer vacation.
+- Throughout the duration of their stay campers should keep their suitcase and other belongings in plastic bags to ensure that they don’t pick up any stray bed bugs.
+Even if the cabin looks clean and free of pests another camper may well be bringing some unwanted guests along in their luggage.
 Keeping everything closed up in plastic bags will help minimize the risk of picking up a bed bug or two before returning home.